-It’s the same thing only you chop the egg whites and mix them in with the yolk filling.
-I also like to stir in onions and/or celery chopped up small.
+It’s the same thing only you also chop up the egg whites and mix them in with the yolk filling.
+Optional: stir in onions and/or celery, chopped up small.

 I like plain deviled eggs better though because they’re a snack by themselves.
 With egg salad, I’m tempted to eat it with more carbs, like on a sandwich or cracker.